 #5: Happier Drivers and Employees

-By engaging drivers in advanced driver training, employers are letting their drivers know that they are valued and that what they do every day is important.
+By engaging drivers in advanced fleet driver training, employers are letting their drivers know that they are valued and that what they do every day is important.

 As drivers become better at their jobs and learn to work with traffic rather than against it, they have less stress and are more comfortable.
-The result is happier drivers and increased overall job satisfaction, which ultimately reduces driver turnover.
+The result is happier truck drivers and increased overall job satisfaction, which ultimately reduces driver turnover.

 When choosing an advanced driving school or training program for your fleet, make sure instructors have experience working with fleets and understand the unique challenges faced by commercial drivers.